 Other local libraries include the Ridgecrest Branch of the Kern County Library.

 The Bishop library is part of the Learning Resource Center, located on the Bishop campus across from the Admissions and Records office, adjacent to the newly developed Community Room.
-The library includes general and subject encyclopedias that support the college's academic programs, as well as a comprehensive art book collection and a special collection of books about Eastern Sierra history and interests, including titles by local authors.
-Books at the Bishop campus are for reference only and cannot be checked out.
+The library includes general and subject encyclopedias that support the college's academic programs, as well as a comprehensive art book collection and a special collection of books about Eastern Sierra history and interests, , with titles by local authors.
+It is also building a new Reserve collection of textbooks and other course materials.
+Materials at the Bishop campus cannot be checked out without special permission.

 Students, staff and faculty at the Mammoth Lakes campus have access to a joint use library operated by the Mammoth County of Education.
 The main book collection is located at the public library and is arranged according to the Dewey Decimal System.
-The college materials are for reference only and cannot be checked out.
+The LRC is also building a new Reserve collection of textbooks and other course materials.
+Materials at the Mammoth Lakes campus cannot be checked out without special permission.

 The Kern River Valley (KRV) campus has a designated room for the Learning Resource Center where a variety of services are available.
-The books at this campus are for reference only and cannot be checked out.
+The LRC is also building a new Reserve collection of textbooks and other course materials.
+Materials at the KRV campus cannot be checked out without special permission.